Frontrider/responsivedesignlanguage/README.md

 Which means that it can only sit inside primary members, and at the current state of the concept, it will only render if its parent has no responsive child elements.

-Because text is a secondary member, formatting can be more free whitout breaking the responsive nature of its parents.
+Because text is a secondary member, formatting can be more free without breaking the responsive nature of its parents.
-Which means that all the currently existing css formatting methods should work for it, whitout breaking anything.
+Which means that all the currently existing css formatting methods should work for it, without breaking anything.
 (it could even render outside its parent)

 The current concept is that the syntax would be like bbcode, to mark its secondary nature, and distinguish it from the main elements.